kiaking/config/README.md

-# Configration of My Fundamentals.
+# Configuration of My Fundamentals.

 Basic settings for all of my Mac machines.